kommanderapp/kmd-uwp/README.md

 Easily manage your files: create, rename, delete, copy, move....
 Be more productive by our new multi-tabbed/multi-window views.
-Customize every aspect of commander to fit your needs.
+Customize every aspect of Kommander to fit your needs.
 Change how items look, change explorer counts, configure hotkeys for all commands.
 Not enough?
 Kommander is open-source, implement your needs in your own.

 ![screenshot](images/kommander-animated.gif)